Pushplaybang/dev-config/readme.md

 # My Banging OSX Dev Config

 A selection of install and setup notes for my dev config on OSX, this is somewhat incomplete at the moment but will eventually contain all of the bits and pieces to get going quickly.
-Other than instructions this also includes my sublime text setup, and will in time be the home of any other config files such as the JSCS json file etc.
+Other than instructions this also includes my sublime text setup, and will in time be the home of any other config files such as linters etc json file etc.

 ## Table Of Contents
 <!-- MarkdownTOC depth=3 link=true-->